RGB color profiles

 To get an idea of how your RGB project will appear in CMYK, switch to CMYK Mode in Photoshop or InDesign.
 Then you can easily see which colors may need adjusting.

 If you are using a color profile, use GRACoL2006_Coated1v2 (download it here) - this is our preferred CMYK profile.
-If color accuracy is vital to your project, you can order a proof to see how the final prints will look.
-And if you have any questions, contact our team of print experts via email, phone or in the Messages tab of your pending orders - we’re always here to help.
+If color accuracy is vital to your project, you can order one copy to see how your final prints can look.
+And if you have any questions, contact our team of print experts via email, phone, or in the Messages tab of your pending orders - we're always here to help.